NASA-IMPACT/admg-backend/api_app/api_documentation.md

             ],
             ...
         },
+        {
+            "uuid": "30ba471c-0844-447a-91fd-b63a2f42b715",
+            "short_name": "ACES",
+            "long_name": "Altus Cumulus Electrification Study",
+            "start_date": "2002-08-02"
+            "partner_orgs": [],
             ...
+        },
+    ...
     ]
 }
 ```
 ## UUIDs and Related Objects

-In the example results from the Campaign table, we saw several UUIDs listed: one `uuid` for the campaign itself, and on OLYMPEX one for the `partner_orgs` list.
+In the example results from the Campaign table, we saw several UUIDs listed: one `uuid` that identifies each campaign, and on OLYMPEX a UUID in the `partner_orgs` list.

 This is because every item has its own identifying UUID, and related objects linked from other tables are always specified using a UUID.
 For example, each Campaign might have been conducted in conjunction with a Partner Org.
 However, Partner Org is not a simple string value.
 It is an independent object with its own table and additional metadata.
 So the Campaign API response will list Partner Org as a UUID to the relevant object.